zhutwo/jankify/README.md

 # jankify (jankiPy?)

-blender script that cartoonifies your run of the mill Synty-style asset flip models into
+blender script that distorts your run of the mill Synty-style asset flip models into that janky cartoon style inspired by games such as Psychonauts

 conversion to blender add-on in progress